Information Communication, and Technology

-CGS XXXX (3) any database course (FSU students take LIS 2780)
+CGS XXXX (3) any database course (FSU students take LIS 2780 or equivalent)

-COP XXXX (3) any programming course (FSU students take LIS 2360)
+COP XXXX (3) any programming course (FSU students take LIS 2360 or equivalent)

-COP XXXX (3) any object-oriented programming course (FSU students take COP 2258)
+COP XXXX (3) any object-oriented programming course (FSU students take COP 2258 or equivalent)

 *Some prerequisite coursework may also be used to satisfy General Education requirements.